Nurse Interview Questions

 - What specific challenges do the nurses and this facility face?

 - What is the length and availability of shifts?

 - What is the job turn-over like and/or why did the previous person in this job leave?

 - How will my job performance be measured?

 - What is your policy regarding CEUs and professional development?

 - What are the major short/long term objectives for this facility?

 So there you have it: a comprehensive overview of what to expect in the way of nursing job interview questions.
 Once you’ve practiced, gotten a good night’s sleep, have all of your appropriate documentation handy, i.e., your nursing job application, duplicate copies of your resume or CV, a complete, neatly typed list of references, and proof of nursing license and qualifications.

-Find advice for effective, highly convincing cover letters and certifications advice on our blog!
+Find information about career trends and certifications on our Travel Nursing Blog!
 Remember that reading up on current RN career literature compels you to ace your nurse job interview questions.
 Good luck!